What We Do

 The majority of ebook files in the market are reflowable, which means that the text can be resized by the reader.
 However, this does not work for all types of books.
 When the title is particularly dependent on keeping the same layout as the print version (as it would be with an atlas or a picture book for instance) then a reflowable ebook will not offer a good reading experience.

 For titles like these we can produce fixed layout files for you, though these can cost more to create.
 This is an option that allows the print layout to be recreated almost exactly and is supported by certain retailers such as Apple, Amazon and Kobo.
-Apple, Kobo can all support fixed layout ePub files, though each one requires a slightly different version, which can again lead to additional charges for conversion.
+Apple, Kobo and Google Play can all support fixed layout ePub files, though each one requires a slightly different version, which can again lead to additional charges for conversion.
 Amazon supports fixed layout in their KF8 files.

 We can also produce web-optimised PDF files for you, which are the favoured format of some library suppliers.
 These files offer the functionality of a regular PDF file but have linked bookmarks and a lower file size in order to make them more manageable and user-friendly.

 What is DRM?
 And does Faber Factory apply it?

 DRM is Digital Rights Management.
 It is used as a means of preventing piracy and illegal sharing of digital files.

 There is a lot of debate about whether files should have DRM applied to them and, if so, just how restrictive it should be.
 The Faber Factory view is to be cautious and see how the market evolves.
 We are sympathetic to arguments against DRM, but as a publisher ourselves we are very aware of the importance of copyright and the threat posed by piracy.
 All agreements we have require retailers to supply files to consumers with DRM.